MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/ne-uiautomationcore-livesetting.md

 #### - LiveSetting_Polite

 The provider element sends change notifications when the content of the live region changes, but a client should not interrupt the user to inform the user of changes.
 Instead, the client should wait until the user is not performing high-priority actions and wants to receive low-priority notifications.

+#### - LiveSetting_Assertive

+The provider element sends change notifications when the content of the live region changes, and a client should immediately notify the user of each change.

 ## -see-also